ITB Moms Miss Out on Holiday Express…Again

-Howell’s posting, below, was found in micITBit, a private Facebook group which serves as a forum for ITB residents to buy and sell new or used items, seek out recommendations, and bitch about a variety of topics.
+Howell’s posting was found in micITBit, a private Facebook group where ITB residents buy and sell new or used items, seek out recommendations, and complain about a variety of topics.

 “UGH, y’all, I can’t even right now.
 We just wanted to take our kids to a lit AF Pullen Park but the tickets sold out in MINUTES!
 I’d be willing to give up our second child for 4 tickets.
 PM me if you have extras.
 Thanks!”

-Authorities arrived at the home in Hayes Barton around 9:00 am and found Howell drinking rosé from an ITBlessed wine glass.
+Authorities arrived at the Hayes Barton home around 9:00 am and found Howell drinking rosé from an ITBlessed wine glass.
 They confronted her about the post.

-Howell claims the post was made out of frustration, and pointed to other moms who expressed disappointment.
-Like clockwork, the Facebook comments began to roll in as the tickets went on sale around 8:00 am.
+Howell claimed the post was made out of frustration, and pointed to other moms who had expressed their disappointment online.
+The Facebook comments began as soon as the tickets went on sale.

-“I saw William Needham Finley IV’s post about trying to save Christmas, but I just couldn’t wait any longer,” said Howell, referring to William Needham Finley IV’s attempt to rent out the entire park by reaching out to the Raleigh Parks Department on Twitter.
+“I saw William Needham Finley IV’s post about trying to save Christmas, but I just couldn’t wait any longer,” said Howell.
+Finley IV had reached out to the Raleigh Parks Department in an attempt to rent out the entire park.

 “If I can’t get tickets I’m definitely buying one of his photoshop packages,” said Howell, referring to Finley IV’s offer to photoshop pictures of families on the Holiday Express for a small fee.